 The Group makes and has made limited use of agents in the past.
 There was one agent contract that could be considered as particularly relevant.
 This concerns the contract with the local agent for the metro project in Riyadh, Saudi Arabia.
 This project was started in the course of 2013.
-The contract with the local agent was concluded in the first quarter of 2013 and is subject to an investigation of the Dutch Fiscal Information and Investigation Service (Fiscale inlichtingen- en opsoringsdienst, FIOD).

-In February 2019, Strukton Groep was surprised by a raid of the FIOD based on a suspicion of bribery (ambtelijke omkoping) and forgery (valsheid in geschrifte) in being awarded an order for the Riyadh metro project.
+The contract with the local agent was concluded in the first quarter of 2013 and is subject to an investigation that the Dutch Fiscal Information and Investigation Service (FIOD) started early 2019, based on a suspicion of corruption and forgery in being awarded an order for the Riyadh metro project.
 We started an internal investigation immediately after the raid.
 We have assessed the list of information confiscated by the FIOD for any indications of irregularities.
 From this investigation, we have not found anything that could indicate any non-compliance with the applicable legislation and regulations.
 An independent expert concluded that the internal investigation was conducted adequately and with due care.